How to Turn Social Media Trends Into Success for Your Property

 3. Get creative with your Stories.

-The Stories feature has been very popular in recent years across a wide variety of industries, and that isn’t going to change anytime soon.
+The Stories feature has been very popular in recent years across various industries, and that isn’t going to change anytime soon.
 Stories were originally launched on Snapchat and were quickly launched on Instagram and Facebook later on.
-Now, Stories are a standard feature on almost all major social media platforms, including TikTok, Twitter, and Pinterest now.
-From Gifs and stickers to polls and “Ask me a question” forms, these platforms are continually adding capabilities — and it’s up to your business to keep up.
+Now, Stories are a standard feature on almost all major social media platforms, including TikTok, Twitter, and Pinterest.
+From Gifs and stickers to polls and “Ask me a question” forms, these platforms continually add capabilities — and it’s up to your business to keep up.

 On Instagram, you can save your Instagram Stories to your Highlights and add cover images that match the theme and aesthetic of your feed.
 You can also convert Stories Highlights into a Reel to expand your reach.